+Job Title: Research Fellow

+Department: Non-Communicable Disease Epidemiology

+Faculty: Epidemiology and Population Health

+Location: Keppel Street, London

+FTE: 1 FTE

+Grade: G6

-Job Title: Research Fellow Department: Non-Communicable Disease Epidemiology (NCDE) Faculty: Epidemiology and Population Health (EPH) Location: Keppel Street, London FTE: 1 FTE Grade: G6 Accountable to: Head of Department through co-Principal Investigators (co-Pls) Charlotte Warren-Gash and Sinéad Langan Job Summary: We are recruiting an epidemiologist/ medical statistician to join an exciting research project on immune-mediated inflammatory diseases and dementia.
-The successful candidate will conduct innovative research into relationships between immune-mediated inflammatory diseases, immune-modifying treatments and dementia risk using linked electronic health records.
-The post offers an excellent opportunity to design and conduct studies involving analysis of large-scale health data from the UK using robust causal inference methods.
+Accountable to: Head of Department through Principal Investigator (PI) Sinéad Langan

+Job Summary: We are recruiting a medical statistician to join an exciting research project on cardiovascular risk prediction for people with immune-mediated inflammatory disease.
+The successful candidate will use advanced risk prediction methods to develop prediction models for cardiovascular disease in this patient group using linked electronic health record data.
+The post offers an excellent opportunity to develop expertise in risk prediction methodology for electronic health records.
 Based in London at the London School of Hygiene & Tropical Medicine, the post-holder will be embedded within the Electronic Health Records Research Group and will work closely with external collaborators.
-The post-holder is expected to have experience in epidemiological research using large health datasets on topics including pharmacoepidemiology and non-communicable diseases.
-The post requires strong data management and quantitative skills with expertise in a common statistical package such as Stata/R. A commitment to multi-disciplinary and collaborative working is also essential.
-The ideal candidate would have experience using electronic health records for pharmacoepidemiologic research.
+The post requires strong quantitative skills with expertise in a common statistical package such as Stata/R and the ability to work with large datasets.
+Some experience with observational data analysis and familiarity with risk prediction is required.
+A commitment to multi-disciplinary and collaborative working

+is essential.
+Experience using electronic health records, especially for risk prediction, is desirable.